Genebrazley23/se_project_WTWR-Full/README.md

 # WTWR (What to Wear?)

-This project is a **weather-based clothing recommendation app** built using **React**, **Vite**, and various frontend technologies.
-The app provides weather data and recommends clothing based on the current temperature.
+WTWR is a weather-based clothing recommendation app built with React and Vite.
+It fetches real-time weather data and suggests clothing items based on the temperature.

+## 📖 Table of Contents

+Features

+Demo & Live Project

+Technologies Used

+Screenshots

+Deployment & System Requirements

+File Structure

-## Project Overview
+## 🌟 Features

-This project fetches **weather data** via an API and recommends clothing based on the temperature.
-It includes several components and makes use of **React functional components** with **state management**.

-### Key Features:
-- **Weather data** is fetched and displayed, including temperature in **Fahrenheit**.
+- Real-time Weather Data: Fetches and displays the current temperature in Fahrenheit.

-- **Clothing recommendations** are shown based on the temperature.
+- Clothing Recommendations: Suggests outfits based on the weather conditions.

-- **Modal forms** allow users to interact with the app and add new items.
-- Responsive design, well-structured components, and use of hooks.
+- Interactive UI: Users can add new clothing items via modal forms.

+- Responsive Design: Ensures usability on different screen sizes.

+- State Management with Hooks: Efficient and modular code structure.
 ---

+## 🎥 Demo & Live Project:

 ## Project Requirements